Yasir-Tariq/Jenkins_ECR/README.md

 4.linux.png: a sample picture to be attached to the web application.

-Please note that the ECS infrastructure ECR repository would be provisioned before hand.
+Please note that the ECS infrastructure and ECR repository would be provisioned before hand.

 ## Explanation